Linux-compatible laptops

 - Along with socketed storage, WiFi, and two slots of memory, the entire mainboard can be swapped to boost performance as we launch updated versions with new CPU generations.

-- High-use parts like the battery, screen, keyboard, and color-customizable magnetic-attach bezel are easy to replace.
+- High-use parts like the battery, screen, keyboard, and colour-customizable magnetic-attach bezel are easy to replace.
 QR codes on each item take you directly to guides and the listing in our web store.

 - In addition to releasing new upgrades regularly, we’re opening up the ecosystem to enable a community of partners to build and sell compatible modules through the Framework Marketplace.

-Sounds like they are targetting Windows especially.
-I wonder how well it runs linux?
+Sounds like they are targeting Windows especially.
+I wonder how well it runs Linux?
 Mostly ok, apparently.
 I also wonder whether it is swimming against the tide of verifiable hardware to be so interchangeable.

 Impressive hardware overall, but no longer recommended because of the overhead of maintaining a minority laptop configuration functioning when it is not especially well-adapted to my OS.